-This bill authorizes the mental health multidisciplinary personnel team to designate persons qualified, as specified, to be a member of the team for a particular case.
+This bill authorizes the mental health multidisciplinary personnel team to designate a person qualified to be a member of the team for a particular case.
 Provides that a person designated as a team member may receive and disclose relevant information and records, subject to the confidentiality provisions in the bill.

 This bill requires a county to develop protocols describing how and what information may be shared by the mental health multidisciplinary personnel team to ensure that confidential information gathered by the team is not disclosed in violation of state or federal law.
 Requires a copy of the protocols to be distributed to each participating agency and to persons in those agencies who participate in the multidisciplinary personnel team, and to be posted on the county's internet website within 30 days of adoption.
-Requires each county to provide a copy of its protocols to the State Department of Health Care Services (DHCS).
-Specifies that DHCS does not need to review or approve any multidisciplinary personnel team county protocols that it receives.